0281-sanchithang/sanchitha-solutions/README.md

 each key-value pair in data2 is also a list [key, value] of length 2.
 '''
+solution

+This function takes two arguments, data1 and data2, which contain key-value pairs.
+All key-value pairs within data1 are unique.
+Similarly, all key-value pairs within data2 are unique.
+However, there may be key-value pairs (k, v1) in data1 and (k, v2) in data2 with a common key k.
+In this case, v1 and v2 may be the same, or v1 and v2 may be different.

+This function should modify only data1 and return a (possibly empty) dictionary as follows:
+For every key-value pair (k, v2) in data2, if no key-value pair with key k exists in data1, then the pair
+(k, v2) should be added to data1.
+Otherwise, there is a unique pair
+(k, v1) already in data1.
+If v1 and
+v2 are different, the pair (k, v1) should be removed from data1 and the key-value pair (k, [v1, v2]) should be added to the (initially empty) dictionary to be returned.

+In this implementation, data1 is a dictionary and data2 is a list where each key-value pair in data2 is also a list [key, value] of length 2.
+'''
 def uniqueUpdate(data1, data2):
     # Initially empty dictionary
     dupKeys = {}